5 Workshop Activities That Help Kids Express Emotions

 - Builds confidence in communication

-- Helps adults understand what’s happening in the child’s inner world
+- Helps adults understand the child's inner world

 Clay is incredibly therapeutic for children.
 Squishing, shaping, and molding clay helps them release tension and channel energy into creation.